CMASCenter/cyclecloud-cmaq/docs/user_guide_cyclecloud/benchmark_cmaqv54+_hbv3_beeond/cmaqv54+_hbv3_120_beeond.md

 ```

-### Check that the /mnt/beeond filesystem has been created on the compute modes
+### Check that the /mnt/beeond filesystem has been created on the compute nodes

 Login to the compute node by getting the IP address of the compute node.
-To find this IP address you need to go to the azure portal, to the cyclecloud.
+To find this IP address you need to go to the webpage where you configured the Azure CycleCloud Clusters: https://IP-address/home
+Double click on hpc to show the view details panel.
+Double click on one of the hpc compute nodes, and a pop-up window will appear, click on connect to obtain the IP address of the compute node.

 ```
 ssh $USER@IP-address-compute-node